 The weather in San Francisco can be mercurial.
 On the hottest day of summer inland, it can be shrouded with billowing layers of fog and a bracing wind.
 Since the weather can turn on a dime, layering is always the way to go.

 This is just a start.
-Would love to hear about your San Francisco favorites~ please add your ideas below.
+I would love to hear your San Francisco favorites.